kbuffington/Georgia/docs/lyrics.md

 Georgia can display lyrics that have been saved to your disk, or that have been written to tag fields in your files.
 The entire lyrics display engine was re-written from scratch in v2.0.
 It is faster than the 1.x version, has more features, requires half the lines of code as the old version and is considerably less buggy.

-To enable lyrics display, click on the lyrics icon in the upper right.
+To enable the lyrics view, click on the lyrics icon in the upper right.

 ![lyrics icon](https://user-images.githubusercontent.com/2282004/109089826-85d05000-76d7-11eb-8dac-e7973999720f.png)

 ### Lyrics File types

 Georgia can handle both `.lrc` or `.txt` files containing lyrics. `.lrc` files typically contain time-stamped lyrics and `.txt` files typically do not, but the theme doesn't care.
 It will read in the first lyrics file it finds, and process it the same regardless of file type.
-Be aware that if a file is matched but does not contain valid lyrics Georgia will also not care and will just display whatever contents it finds.
+Be aware that if a file is matched but does not contain valid lyrics, Georgia will also not care and will just display whatever contents it finds.

 ### Synced Lyrics